raderjuber/docker_test/README.md

-## docker-generatedata
+## docker-test

-This installs the standalone version of generatedata.com, using Docker.
+This installs the standalone version of generatedata.com, using Docker - v3.2.6 branch.

 ### Requirements